-This subject prepares graduate engineers to practice basic marketing in the engineering profession where there is a mutual need and reliance upon their training and skills in both engineering and marketing to satisfy the needs, wants and demands of the market, internally within the organisation, and through the entire supply chain.
+This subject prepares graduate engineers to practice basic marketing in the engineering profession where there is a mutual need and reliance upon their training and skills in both engineering and marketing to satisfy the needs, wants and demands of the market, internally within the organisation, and through the entire supply chain in a sustainable manner.

 Intended learning outcomes

 On completion of this subject the student is expected to:

 - Analyse the fundamental principles involved in managing engineering and technological markets and apply these to engineering products and services.